Skip to main content

 Once you start tracking your time, you’ll uncover patterns in your behavior.

 For example, if you’re not a morning person, scheduling your most difficult tasks first won’t work for you probably.
-Instead, dedicate your morning to shallow work, like meetings and emails.
-Then, schedule your harder tasks for the afternoon, when you’re in your prime.
+Instead, dedicate your morning work periods to shallow work, like meetings and emails.
+Then, schedule your complex tasks for the afternoon, when you’re in your prime.

 How do you find your prime time?
 The resources below explain.